-- 1.1 Improve rates of dual credit participation by Indigenous students, children and youth in care, and students with diverse abilities - 1.2 Improve the rates of participation in career education experiential learning activities by Indigenous students, children and youth in care, and students with diverse abilities and disabilities.
+- 1.1 Improve rates of dual credit participation by Indigenous students, children and youth in care, and students with diverse abilities. - 1.2 Improve the rates of participation in career education experiential learning activities by Indigenous students, children and youth in care, and students with diverse abilities and disabilities. - 1.3 Increase the number of students with diverse abilities and disabilities with person-centered planning including transition after grade 12.